BBMF – Aircraft Histories – Current Aircraft.

 Delivered to 38 MU at Llandow .

 26/4/46 -Delivered Vickers Armstrong at Bagington for conversion to Mk 1 (PR),This included the removal of the Gun turrets,, Solid metal roof to the Cockpit, Fitting of 2 K17 Cameras, Provision for Radar, A second Pilot station was also added and The Lancaster was stripped back to bare metal.

 8/48 – Returned to 38MU at Llandow.

-9/48 – Delivered to RAF Benson for 82Sqn/M and was used in South & East Africa on Photo Survey work operating from Takoradi West Africa.
+9/48 – Allocated to 82Sqn/M and delivered to RAF Benson for and was used in South & East Africa on Photo Survey work operating from Takoradi West Africa.

 8/52 PA474 was loaned out to Flight Refuelling Ltd at Tarrant Rushton as a Pilotless drone but was not used, They used a Avro Lincoln instead.

-10/52 – Delivered to Royal College of Aeronautics for Handley Page Laminar Flow wing trials, The Trial wings were mounted on the top rear of the Fuselage.
-The Lancaster was replaced by Avro Lincoln RF342.
+10/52 – Delivered to Royal College of Aeronautics for Handley Page Laminar Flow wing trials, The trial wings were mounted on the top rear of the Fuselage.
+The Lancaster was later replaced by an Avro Lincoln RF342.